 According to a report from the Ho Chi Minh City Department of Education and Training, in August 2024, 21 students were found to have measles in kindergartens and primary schools in the area.
 The schools coordinated with their families to take the students to medical facilities for treatment.
-To date, all 21 kindergarten and primary school students have been able to return home.
+To date, all 21 kindergarten and primary school students have returned home.

-The Ho Chi Minh City Department of Education and Training has directed schools to strengthen measures to prevent measles in accordance with the instructions of the health sector.
-In particular, it is necessary to focus on early detection of cases in childcare groups and kindergartens; immediately inform the ward, commune and town health stations when there are cases.
+The HCM City Department of Education and Training has directed schools to strengthen measures to prevent measles in accordance with the health sector’s guidelines.
+In particular, it is necessary to focus on early detection of cases in childcare groups and kindergartens; and immediately inform the ward, commune, and town health stations when there are cases.

 Measles vaccination at Tan Hung Ward Health Station, District 7.
 Photo: HCDC